veronhoxha/duplicate-datasets/README.md

 ### Additional Folders
 - `"images"`: Directory containing images used in the report.
+- `"report"`: Directory containing the report of the study in PDF format.

 ## Installation
 Ensure you have Python 3.12.6 installed (other versions may work, but this is the version used for this project).
 Then, install the required packages by running: